Jitsi

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — content-marketing — within Meetings.
+They serve adjacent needs but don't currently overlap on shipped themes.
 CallHippo and Intermedia are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
 CallHippo and Intermedia are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.